 |5.7 x 4.2 x 3.3″ / 146 x 107 x 83 mm

 |2 lb / 931 g (With Battery, Recording Media)

 |Box Dimensions (LxWxH)

 |8.6 x 8.6 x 6″

 Leica SL2-S Final Verdict

-It performs well as a hybrid stills-video camera, but the fact that its handling is a bit quirky and that its autofocus isn’t flawless means that not everyone will find it appealing.
+It performs well as a hybrid stills-video camera, but its handling is a bit quirky, and its autofocus isn’t flawless, so not everyone will find it appealing.
 Nevertheless, if you are interested in becoming a part of the Leica brand, doing so in this manner is currently one of the least expensive ways to do so.

 Is A Leica SL2-S worth it?

 Whether or not the Leica SL2-S is worth the money depends on the inclinations and requirements of the individual.
 The SL2-S is a high-end mirrorless camera with a full-frame sensor intended for professional use.
 In addition, it comes with a wide variety of sophisticated features and capabilities.

 What is the Leica SL2-S used for?